GyroSuperintelligence/BabyLM/README.md

 Each pattern represents a unique structural state, forming a complete intelligence map in just 12.5KB.

-Just as biological systems use epigenetic modifications to express the same DNA differently in different contexts, GyroSI's tensor state allows the same 256 patterns to produce context-appropriate intelligence.
+Like epigenetics in biology, GyroSI’s tensor state expresses the same 256 patterns differently depending on structural context.

 ---